ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Filtering is done with the Density Filter node.
 It has a range of density values and a toggle for either accepting or rejecting points within that range.

 ## Attributes / Metadata

 A point has a set of optional data, called attributes or metadata.
+An attribute is like a variable on a point that we as PCG Graph designers can add.
+An attribute is added to a point set with the Add Attribute node [(5)](https://youtu.be/Uc8TGLIeNT0?t=252).
+For more details see the _Add Attribute_ section below.

 A PCG graph that transform points must take care to always propagate the attributes or else they are lost.
 The Copy Point has a Copy Metadata boolean input.
 (